 Welcome to Than Lwin Times’s Real vs. Fake News program.

-You can watch the reports of the Freedom Revolution Force (FRF) and local news about the incident by clicking the following links.
+You can read these reports by clicking the following links.

 News – Than Lwin Times